Signal | Human Risk Intelligence

 Designed a security incident investigation screen that puts the human behind the alert at the center, giving analysts the context they need to make better decisions, faster.

-Role: Product Design (Independent Concept)
+Role: Product Design · Self-initiated

 Deliverables: Single-screen deep dive · Interactive prototype · Case study